silicon-based-lifeforms/spectrum-portal/README.md

 ## design goals
 - Open-hardware
 - Must be fully user-servicable and user-buildable (big SMD components that are easy to hand-solder are fine, tiny packages that require specialized equipment is not fine)
+- Strike a good compromise between features, quality, size and cost.
+Quality comes at the expense of added cost, features come at the expense of added size (and added cost).

 ## contributing